-To return to the Home screen, press $\widehat{\mathbf{n}}$ at any time.
+To return to the Home screen, press familiar at any time.

 - 1 Perform one of the following actions:

 - Press the preprogrammed Info button.

-- or to Info and press the Menu Select button directly below Info.
+- for to Info and press the Menu Select button directly below Info.

-- 2 or to Radio Info and press the Menu Select button directly below Sel.
 The display shows the Information screen.

-- 3 Perform one of the following actions:
+3 Perform one of the following actions:

-- or

-to scroll through the various information.

-- To return to the previous screen, press the Menu Select button directly below Back. - Press to return to the Home screen .
+- \blacktriangle or \checkmark to scroll through the various information. - To return to the previous screen, press the Menu Select button directly below Back. - Press n to return to the Home screen .